Cost of Living in Micronesia: What to Expect in 2026

 • Sugary drinks may be cheaper due to local distribution.

-• Plan meals to balance costly proteins and affordable sodas.
+• Plan meals to balance costly proteins and more affordable items.

 Transportation and Fuel Expenses

-Because fuel is imported and distributed across many islands, you’ll pay far more at the pump in Micronesia than in the U.S.: gasoline runs about $14.01 per liter—roughly 310% higher than the U.S. average of $3.41—so vehicle operating costs drive overall transportation to be about 2.5 times pricier than in the States.
+Fuel is imported and distributed across many islands, so you’ll pay far more at the pump than in the U.S. Gasoline runs about $14.01 per gallon versus the U.S. average of $3.41, making vehicle operating costs roughly 2.5 times pricier overall.

-That spike makes driving expensive: your per-kilometer cost and maintenance burden rise with fuel prices and logistics.
+That gap makes driving expensive.
+Your per-kilometer cost and maintenance burden both rise with fuel prices and logistics challenges.

-You can offset some expense: a monthly public transportation ticket costs about $3.50, offering a low-cost commuting option where city services exist.
+You can offset some of that cost.
+A monthly public transportation pass costs about $3.50, which is a low-cost commuting option where city services exist.

-Taxis are relatively affordable for short trips—about $14.94 for a 5-mile ride, roughly 15.2% cheaper than the U.S. equivalent—but limited public routes mean taxis or personal vehicles remain necessary in many areas.
+Taxis are relatively affordable for short trips, around $14.94 for a 5-mile ride, roughly 15.2% cheaper than the U.S. equivalent.
+Still, limited public routes mean taxis or personal vehicles stay necessary in many areas.

-When budgeting, prioritize fuel-heavy line items and factor in limited service coverage across islands to estimate realistic transportation spending.
+When budgeting, prioritize fuel as a major line item and factor in limited service coverage across islands to get a realistic picture of your transportation spending.

 Healthcare, Insurance, and Personal Care Costs

-A short doctor visit runs about $32 for 15 minutes, which compares favorably to many countries, but facility resources can be limited, so planned care may require travel or referral off-island.
+A short doctor visit runs about $32 for 15 minutes.
+That compares favorably to many countries, but facility resources can be limited.
+Planned or specialist care may require travel or a referral off-island.

 • Antibiotics: available in 12-dose boxes (price varies by drug)